QUOTES-Reactions to death of former Italian prime minister Berlusconi | Politics

 URSULA VON DER LEYEN, EUROPEAN COMMISSION PRESIDENT "He led Italy in a time of political transition and since then continued to shape his beloved country.
 I extend my condolences to his family and the Italian people."

-ROBERTA METSOLA, EUROPEAN PARLIAMENT PRESIDENT "Father, entrepreneur, MEP, Prime Minister, senator.
-He has left his mark and will not be forgotten.
-Thank you Silvio."
+DUTCH PRIME MINISTER MARK RUTTE: "With the death of Silvio Berlusconi, Italy has lost a person full of character.
+He was the first Italian prime minister with whom I worked and he remains in my memory as a distinctive and passionate politician."

 EUROPEAN PEOPLE'S PARTY, WHICH INCLUDES FORZA ITALIA "Today, we mourn the loss of Silvio Berlusconi.
-He was the founder and leader of Forza Italia, the longest-serving Italian Prime Minister in the post-war era & a leading force in our political family.
-Our sympathy & condolences to his family & loved ones."
+He was the founder and leader of Forza Italia, the longest-serving Italian Prime Minister in the post-war era & a leading force in our political family."

 BERLUSCONI'S FORZA ITALIA PARTY "We wish we could never let you go.
 Goodbye President.
 Your political community."